stackrox/kube-linter/docs/generated/templates.md

 **Key**: `liveness-http-port`

-**Description**: Flag containers have a http liveness prop with a port they didn't open.
+**Description**: Flag containers with an HTTP liveness probe to not exposed port.

 **Supported Objects**: DeploymentLike